 Preventing Mosquitos From Breeding

-Pools or Ponds around the house- Note treated pools are not an environment mosquitos can survive
+Pools or Ponds around the house- Note that treated pools are not an environment mosquitos can survive

-As we are looking to manage pests we need to always keep in mind its overall effect within the local eco system.
+As we are looking to manage pests we need to always keep in mind their overall effect on the local ecosystem.
 I like to use Beyond Pesticides as a good resource when I have any questions or need help with solutions to pests in my garden.
 We often have our hosts for our host a hives product call and ask us if they have any questions and we are often referring them to beyond pesticides as a good resource or to use the products above for controlling mosquitos or similar.